JamesVictorAlvarez/MusicGuesser/README.md

 ## How It Works

 1. Choose a game mode (Guess the Song or Guess the Artist)
-2. Click "Play 10s Clip" to hear the audio preview
+2. Listen to the 10-second audio preview
-3. Type your guess in the input field
+3. Select your answer from the multiple choice options
 4. Submit your answer
 5. See if you're correct and view your score!

 ## Notes

-- The app uses Spotify's preview URLs (30-second clips), but limits playback to 10 seconds
+- The app uses iTunes API for track data and preview URLs
 - Some tracks may not have preview URLs available
 - The app filters out tracks without previews automatically
-- For production use, you may want to implement OAuth flow for better API access
+- Spotify API code is present but not actively used - the app falls back to iTunes API

 ## Technologies

 - React 18
 - Vite
-- Spotify Web API
+- Socket.io (for multiplayer)
-- Modern CSS with gradients and animations
+- Express (for server)

-## License
+- iTunes API (primary track source)

-MIT
+- Spotify Web API (included but not actively used)